Spambot

 A spambot is a computer program designed to assist in the sending of spam.
-Spambots usually create accounts and send spam messages with them.
+Spambots usually create accounts and send unsolicited messages to other users.
 Web hosts and website operators have responded by banning spammers, leading to an ongoing struggle between them and spammers in which spammers find new ways to evade the bans and anti-spam programs, and hosts counteract these methods.

 Email

 Email spambots harvest email addresses from material found on the Internet in order to build mailing lists for sending unsolicited email, also known as spam.
 Such spambots are web crawlers that can gather email addresses from websites, newsgroups, special-interest group (SIG) postings, and chat-room conversations.
 Because email addresses have a distinctive format, such spambots are easy to code.

 A number of programs and approaches have been devised to foil spambots.
 One such technique is address munging, in which an email address is deliberately modified so that a human reader (and/or human-controlled web browser) can interpret it but spambots cannot.
 This has led to the evolution of more sophisticated spambots that are able to recover email addresses from character strings that appear to be munged, or instead can render the text into a web browser and then scrape it for email addresses.
 Alternative transparent techniques include displaying all or part of the email address on a web page as an image, a text logo shrunken to normal size using inline CSS, or as text with the order of characters jumbled, placed into readable order at display time using CSS.